huggingface/transformers/docs/source/en/model_doc/dac.md

 ## Overview

 The DAC model was proposed in [Descript Audio Codec: High-Fidelity Audio Compression with Improved RVQGAN](https://arxiv.org/abs/2306.06546) by Rithesh Kumar, Prem Seetharaman, Alejandro Luebs, Ishaan Kumar, Kundan Kumar.

+The Descript Audio Codec (DAC) model is a powerful tool for compressing audio data, making it highly efficient for storage and transmission.
+By compressing 44.1 KHz audio into tokens at just 8kbps bandwidth, the DAC model enables high-quality audio processing while significantly reducing the data footprint.
+This is particularly useful in scenarios where bandwidth is limited or storage space is at a premium, such as in streaming applications, remote conferencing, and archiving large audio datasets.

 The abstract from the paper is the following: